 Follow below steps:

-Database renaming has processed successfully, and the process included setting the database in single-user mode and upon database renaming, reverting it to multi-user mode using Transact-SQL.
+Database renaming has been done successfully, and the process included setting the database in single-user mode and upon database renaming, reverting it to multi-user mode using Transact-SQL.

 There may be times when the SQL Database file(s) – MDF/NDF, become corrupt or inaccessible and all your crucial data would be at high risk of data loss, that data could be of your customers, and gathering all the information again would waste lots of hours.
 This won’t be good for business.
 Such situations are very critical, as finding the right solution becomes necessary.

-Kernel SQL Database Recovery is the best find you can have on the Internet; its repair and recovery features outperform other recovery software.
-Some examples are recover large size database file(s) – both MDF/NDF, create the backup script of restored databases, recover multiple database file at once, etc.
+Kernel for SQL Database Recovery is the best find you can have for this purpose.
+It recovers large size database file(s) – both MDF/NDF, creates the backup script of restored databases, recover multiple database file at once, etc.

-SQL Database Recovery tool offers support for different versions of Microsoft SQL Server – 2016, 2014, 2012, 2008, etc. It doesn’t matter which version of SQL Server you’re using on your system, download the tool from the website, install it and jump on using the software.
+The tool offers support for different versions of Microsoft SQL Server – 2019, 2016, 2014, 2012, 2008, etc. It doesn’t matter which version of SQL Server you’re using on your system, download the tool from the website, install it and jump on using the software.

 Renaming the SQL Server Database requires proper acknowledgment of all the measures associated with it; so, without learning the process specifics, it is possible that you may mess up.
-And in case if something goes wrong, which we hope not to, then, Kernel SQL Database Recovery tool is your one-stop solution.
+And in case if something goes wrong, which we hope not to, then, this tool is your one-stop solution.